 The Google Cloud Storage (GCS) destination puts the raw logs of the data Segment receives into your GCS bucket.
 The data is copied into your bucket at least every hour.
 You might see multiple files over a period of time depending on how much data is copied.

-Note: The GCS destination is currently in beta, and does not support product features such as deletions, replays, or surfacing errors in the UI.
+The Google Cloud Storage destination is in Public Beta, and doesn’t support product features such as deletions or surfacing errors in the UI.

 - Create a Service Account to allow Segment to copy files into the bucket

 - Create a bucket in your preferred region.